-A cover letter is a concise introduction of yourself to a job recruiter.
+A cover letter for Nurse Practitioners, Physician Assistants or any advanced practice job is your chance to give a concise introduction of yourself to a job recruiter.
 It highlights your background, qualifications, and how you plan to effectively fulfill the job role.

 While a resume can provide a synopsis of your education, training, and job experience, a cover letter is the opportunity to connect with the hiring manager and tell your story.
 It’s your opportunity to showcase how you can fill the job need best.
 On a basic level, a resume is itemized facts, whereas a cover letter can show specifically why you are interested in the role and why you are the best fit for that organization.

 As a result, when a candidate includes a cover letter in their application, they have the capacity to separate themselves from other candidates, defining why they should be considered and accentuating qualities that are unique and desired.
 Against a stack of qualified applicants, your cover letter may just be the key ingredient to help you stand out.

 A cover letter is your first introduction to the desired position by way of the reviewing recruiter.
 Addressing the recruiter and company directly demonstrates your aspiration for the role and adds a degree of personalization to an otherwise formal letter.
 The short and concise introduction also allows you to specify the exact job role you are interested in and your qualifications.
 It gives you the opportunity to connect with the search committee by highlighting your understanding of the organization and why you would be a good fit.